rcywang/d-wave-demodoc/docs/MLOO.rst

 ML Review Paper
 ===============
 As someone who is interested -- but by no means an expert -- in machine learning, I decided to enter the *Spectra Review Paper competition* on cutting-edge techniques in machine learning (ML).
-I was inspired by a paper [Wigley2016]_ on the use of ML **online optimization** in the production of Bose-Einstein Condensates (BECs), as my graduate research focus is on cold-atom experiments [#foot1]_.
+I was inspired by a paper [Wigley2016]_ on the use of ML **online optimization** (MLOO) in the production of Bose-Einstein Condensates (BECs), as my graduate research focus is on cold-atom experiments [#foot1]_.
 The benefit of entering the competition was two-fold:

-    1. In researching the techniques and applications of ML in cold-atom experiments, I learned about various *online optimization* schemes that search for the optimal experimental settings in real-time (or *online*).
-Perhaps most importantly, I reviewed optimizers (e.g. Nelder-Mead) and optimization methods (e.g. Adam, AdaGrad, RMSProp, etc.) -- both of which are highly relevant for the efficient production of Bose-Einstein Condensates (BECs).
-In the context of cold-atom experiments, I compared various optimization strategies, using properties such as the convergence rate and the sample size/quality to judge performance.
+    1. In researching the techniques and applications of ML in cold atom experiments, I learned about various *online optimization* schemes that search for the optimal experimental settings in real time (or *online*).
+I reviewed optimizers (e.g. Nelder-Mead), various approaches (e.g. differential evolution, GP regression, deep learning, etc.), and optimization algorithms (e.g. Adam, AdaGrad, RMSProp, etc.) -- all of which are highly relevant for the efficient production of Bose-Einstein Condensates (BECs).
+In the context of cold atom experiments, I compared various optimization strategies, using properties such as convergence rates and sample size/quality to judge performance.
-    2. The two methods I reviewed in depth -- ML online optimization and **single-shot absorption imaging** [Ness2020]_ -- are quite different in their approach.
+    2. The two methods I reviewed in depth -- online optimization and **single-shot absorption imaging** [Ness2020]_ -- are quite different in their approach.
 The **Machine-Learning Online Optimization Package (M-LOOP)** is focused on the apparatus itself, using Bayesian optimization to search for the optimal experimental settings.
 In contrast, the goal of single-shot absorption imaging is to improve the signal-to-noise ratio (SNR) after the atomic cloud has been produced.
 Although this particular imaging sequence does not employ online optimization, the routine can easily be extended to a continuously updated model.

 .. tip::

-    The Read the Docs page for the Machine-Learning Online Optimization Package can be found `here <https://m-loop.readthedocs.io/en/stable/>`_.
+    The Read the Docs page for the Machine-Learning Online Optimization Package (M-LOOP) can be found `here <https://m-loop.readthedocs.io/en/stable/>`_.

 ..
 Download my review paper: :download:`MLOO for Cold-atom Experiments <_static/PDFs/MLOOpaper_RachelWang.pdf>`